 The value of the IOL power can be computed for a non-emmetropic target (SE≠0) after replacing Dc by Dce the preceding equation, where Dce is the sum of Dc and the vergence in the corneal plane of a spectacle lens of power equal to SE, placed at distance d from the corneal vertex:

 Using the spreadsheet below, we can calculate a theoretical value of the IOL power intended to induce target refraction (SE) postoperatively from preoperative biometric data.
-Even if it provides realistic results, this online calculator should not be used in practice because it has certain simplifications (see below), and has not been the subject of a clinical evaluation.
+However, even if it provides realistic results, this online calculator should not be used because it has certain simplifications (see below) and has not been the subject of a clinical evaluation.

-As you will be able to see using this spreadsheet, an isolated variation of the Coddington factor is likely to vary the power of the IOL required to reach the refractive target.
+As you will see using this spreadsheet, an isolated variation of the Coddington factor is likely to vary the power of the IOL required to reach the refractive target.

 A few remarks…

 The calculation formula used for this spreadsheet assumes that the radius of the posterior surface of the cornea is known.
-This is often the case with modern biometers, but this value is not always measured and must be extrapolated.
+This is often the case with modern biometers, but this value is not always measured, and therefore, it must be extrapolated.
 In thin-lens formulas, the total corneal power is inferred from the anterior radius of curvature, using the keratometric index.
-This method is based on the assumption that the relationship between the anterior radius and the posterior radius is the same along the entire anterior corneal radius.
-When the posterior radius is not measured, one can use a previously determined anterior radius / posterior radius relationship.
+This method assumes that the relationship between the anterior and posterior radii radius is the same along the entire anterior corneal radius.
+Thus, when the posterior radius is not measured, one can use a previously determined anterior radius / posterior radius relationship.

 Certain studies have shown that it is preferable to modify the value of the axial length to gain refractive precision.
-This reflects the fact that modern biometric measurements, which rely on interferometric methods based on the optical path, do not always take into account the slight differences between the refractive indices of the components of the eye.
+This reflects that modern biometric measurements, which rely on interferometric methods based on the optical path, do not always consider the slight differences between the refractive indices of the components of the eye.
 These variations result in a slight difference between the axial length extrapolated from a single refractive index value for the intraocular path and the axial length extrapolated from a segmentation of the eye as a function of the value of the local refractive index.

-Once the predicted value of the ILP is obtained, it is also possible to use an approach consisting of calculating the theoretical refraction of the pseudophakic eye with a series of IOLs of increasing power and to select the one whose power allows to achieve the refractive target.
-Each of these implants is positioned so that its anterior face coincides with the predicted ILP position.
+Once the predicted value of the ILP is obtained, it is also possible to use an approach consisting of calculating the theoretical refraction of the pseudophakic eye with a series of IOLs of increasing power and selecting the one whose power allows to achieve the refractive target.
+Finally, each of these implants is positioned so that its anterior face coincides with the predicted ILP position.